The Blood of Hussain: Cast

-Alternative titles

-The Blood of Hussain is known as To Aima tou agonisti in Greece, Husseins Herzblut in Germany and Le Sang d'Hussain in France.

 Banning

 The film was banned by the Pakistani military ruler General Zia ul-Haq, after he seized power in a coup de état and became President of Pakistan in 1977, as the film portrays a fictional military coup in a less than favourable light.
 The ban on the film has not been lifted, and the director later moved to the United Kingdom.
 The film was eventually released and shown on British television.